Defining queries

 - URL param – Filters by a specified URL parameter.
 Specify the name of the URL parameter.
 These filter options are not available if your Comparison operator is Between, Starts With, Ends With, Contains, Not Contain, Empty or Not Empty.

-Tips for filters:
+Tips for filters

 - If you installed iMIS on a case-sensitive SQL Server, the filters you define are case-sensitive.
 You cannot define case-insensitive filters on queries when iMIS runs on a case-sensitive SQL Server.